accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/obligations.md

 The accessibility statement is the result of an effective assessment of the compliance of the website or mobile application with the reference standard.

-The accessibility statement includes
+The accessibility statement includes:

-- a compliance status:
+- A compliance status:
     - Full compliance: if all the control criteria in the framework are met;
     - Partial compliance: if at least 50% of the control criteria in the framework have been met;
     - Non-compliance: if there are no valid audit results enabling compliance with the criteria to be measured, or if less than 50% of the control criteria in the framework are complied with;
-- notification of content that is not accessible, with a distinction being made between content that does not comply with the framework, content that is exempt or content that is subject to a disproportionate burden derogation.
+- A notification of content that is not accessible, with a distinction being made between content that does not comply with the framework, content that is exempt or content that is subject to a disproportionate burden derogation.
 In the latter case, exemptions must be explained and justified.
 Where appropriate, the notice should be accompanied by a presentation of the alternatives available;
-- assistance and contact facilities:
+- Assistance and contact options:
-    - an accessible mechanism (e-mail address or form) to enable any person to report any accessibility shortcomings to the body concerned and a disabled person to request the relevant information or an accessible alternative solution;
+    - an accessible mechanism (e-mail address or form) to enable any person to report any accessibility shortcomings to the body concerned and a person with disabilities to request the relevant information or an accessible alternative solution;
-- mention of the option for the person concerned to refer the matter to the SIP or the ombudsman.
+- A mention of the option for the person concerned to refer the matter to the SIP or the ombudsman.

 The accessibility statement can be generated in several languages using the [statement creation form](../../html/en/tools/decla.html).